-The Direct Entry Inspector programme application window opens Monday January 16th and closes at 10am on Monday 13th March 2017.
+The Direct Entry Inspector programme application window reopens in January 2018.

 You will find more information and guidance to help you to complete your application in this webinar.

 The College of Policing is also running online Q&A sessions so you can ask questions about the Direct Entry programmes, the application process and life in the police service.
 To find details of these events and to register your participation please visit https://meetandengage.com/collegeofpolicingtalent.
 Please note that details of more events will be released periodically so keep checking back for updated information.

 1. The first stage of the process is to complete the online application form (now closed).

 You’ll be required to demonstrate the relevant competencies for the programme in your application.
 Help and guidance on completing the competency-based application form can be found here.
 More information on competencies can be found below.

 2. All completed applications will then be sifted by our team of recruitment specialists and those who are successful will be invited to attend a telephone interview to further demonstrate their skills against the competencies for the programme.
 Help and guidance for the interview can be found here.